Intermediate German Books (B1) | 5 Curious Novels (B1+)

 Intermediate German Books

-Just as is the case with German beginner books, reading intermediate material that you truly find interesting can work wonders in effecting your motivation to actually utilise the skills you’ve been learning in German class, in real life scenarios, and at your own pace.
+Just as is the case with beginner books, reading intermediate material that you truly find interesting can work wonders in affecting your motivation to actually utilise the skills you’ve been learning in German class, in real life scenarios, and at your own pace.

-On top of that, challenging yourself with meaty intermediate books & novels will throw you out of your comfort zone for the better, as you come across new vocabulary and expressions that you wouldn’t in daily conversation or in a newspaper article.
-This is especially important for intermediate learners, as a large part of progression at this stage relies on expanding your vocab base.
+On top of that, challenging yourself with meaty intermediate books & novels will throw you out of your comfort zone for the better, as you come across new words and expressions that you wouldn’t in daily conversation or in a German news article.
+This is especially important for intermediate learners, as a large part of progress at this stage relies on expanding your German vocabulary.

 Lastly, exposing yourself to the varied voices of different protagonists in literature is like engaging in conversation with multiple people throughout the day.
 By doing so, you exercise your ability to adapt your eye/ear quickly to different styles of writing/speech.